richardjoo/HTMLCOIN/mining/htmlcoin-cli-mining/README.md

 ## How to run generatetoaddress from command line infinitely
+* Current Version: 1.1

 I assume your wallet has been successfully installed and running.
 This script works with linux and ubuntu mate on raspberry pi3.

 * download `htmlcoin-cli-mining.sh` file.
 * if this file is not executable, run this
   - `chmod +x htmlcoin-cli-mining.sh`
-* open the file with your favirite editor
+* open the file with your favorite editor
 * on line 16 `cd HTMLCOIN`
   - if you want to run this script from the root, then find the path to your htmlcoin wallet folder and change to the correct path
     - for example: